 It’s Pride Month, so now seems as apt a time as ever to review Kinsey, the wonderful biopic starring Liam Neeson.
 Released in 2004, Kinsey was a commercial and critical success, and it featured a star-studded cast.
 Is it just as good today as it was when I saw the movie in theaters back in 2004?
-Read on for my thoughts.
+Read on for my thoughts, and rent or buy the movie here.

 In 2004, when Kinsey was released, I was in my sophomore year of college.
 I was still taking core classes that were required of all students to graduate, including English and Math.
 After seeing Kinsey, I was inspired to enroll in Human Sexuality, and it wound up being my favorite class ever.
 Why?
 Because it blew the lid off a topic that most academic institutions, especially at the elementary and high-school level, simply want to ignore.
 If there’s two areas we need more education in, it’s sex and personal finance.
 But many people don’t think it’s proper to talk about sex and money, despite the fact that failing to do so can immeasurably hurt people and alter their life’s course in an irrevocable way.
 I’m of the mindset that we all would be happier and healthier if we knew how to handle money and sexuality.
 Think of all the pain and anguish that could be avoided.
 Dr. Alfred Kinsey felt the same way, as is made evident in this phenomenal piece of cinema.